 What kind of crate should I purchase?

-A crate should be just large enough for your dog to comfortably stand, turn around and lay down in.
+A crate should be an appropriate size so that it is just large enough for your dog to comfortably stand, turn around and lay down in.
 An oversized crate may encourage the dog to sleep on one end and eliminate in the other.

 Crates with adjustable panels can be purchased to allow room for growth, or choose a model that will fit the dog’s adult size and put a box or other safe barrier in one end to cut down the available area.

-Crates come in many styles from open, airy wire cages to those with semi-solid walls for travelling.
+Crates come in many styles from open, airy wire cages to those with semi-solid walls for traveling.
+Some of the best dog crates are even designed to be escape-proof for the more mischievous rascals.
 It may be tempting to think an open model is preferable, but if your dog is fearful of thunder or gets anxious with too much visual stimulus, a semi-solid model is a comforting choice.

 How do I get my dog used to the crate?